Sliick Docs: Complete User Guide

 The Template Editor has four regions:

-• Top bar: Save, Generate proof, Preview, Publish, history drawer, test record picker.
+- Top bar: Save, Generate proof, Preview, Publish, undo / redo, history drawer, test record picker, and find and replace.

-• Left rail: Blocks palette and Merge fields tab.
+- Left rail: Blocks palette and a dedicated, searchable Merge fields panel.

 Pick a test record